arielb135/RabbitMQ-with-istio-MTLS/README.md

 ## Issue 3 - Headless service DNS entry cannot participate in MTLS

 ### Issue
-Headless service is the service that gives the pods their IP.
+Headless service is the service that gives the pods their stable DNS record.

-as kubernetes gives the headless service also a full DNS name (like regular service) - it's not a good idea to use that DNS to talk inside the cluster anyway, as it used for distribution of DNS entries to per-pode.
+as kubernetes gives the headless service also a full DNS name (like regular service), which can be used as a round robin style aswell. - it's not a good idea to use that DNS to talk inside the cluster anyway, as it used for distribution of DNS entries to per-pod, and for good order - it's recommended to create a seperate internal service for internal communication.

 ### Workaround
 Create another service without a type (clusterIP), which will not attach it to any load balancer - and you'll have a internal service that we can use (with the DNS - rabbitmq-internal.rabbitns.svc.cluster.local)